uccser/cs-field-guide/text/chapters/en-computer-vision.md

 {comment end}

-{teacher}
+{panel type="teacher-note" summary="Digital camera sensors"}

 There are a number of different types of digital camera sensor, but for the purposes of this chapter we will be focusing on the [CMOS](http://en.wikipedia.org/wiki/CMOS_sensor”)sensors which are in most consumer electronics.
 An alternative kind of sensor is the [Charge-Coupled Device (CCD)](http://en.wikipedia.org/wiki/Charge-coupled_device), which is more commonly used for specialist applications such as astronomy.

-{teacher end}
+{panel end}

 **Human eyes** have a very sensitive area in the centre of their field of vision called the fovea.
 Objects that we are looking at directly are in sharp detail, while our peripheral vision is quite poor.
 We have separate sets of cone cells in the retina for sensing red, green and blue (RGB) light, but we also have special rod cells that are sensitive to light levels, allowing us to perceive a wide dynamic range of bright and dark colours.
 The retina has a blind spot (a place where all the nerves bundle together to send signals to the brain through the optic nerve), but most of the time we don’t notice it because we have two eyes with overlapping fields of view, and we can move them around very quickly.

 **Digital cameras** have uniform sensitivity to light across their whole field of vision.
 Light intensity and colour are picked up by RGB sensor elements on a silicon chip, but they aren’t as good at capturing a wide range of light levels as our eyes are.
 Typically, a modern digital camera can automatically tune its exposure to either bright or dark scenes, but it might lose some detail (e.g. when it is tuned for dark exposure, any bright objects might just look like white blobs).

 It is important to understand that neither a human eye nor a digital camera  --- even a very expensive one --- can perfectly capture all of the information in the scene in front of it.
 Electronic engineers and computer scientists are constantly doing research to improve the quality of the images they capture, and the speed at which they can record and process them.

-{teacher}
+{panel type="curiosity" summary="Further reading"}

 Further reading can be found at [Cambridge in Colour](http://www.cambridgeincolour.com/tutorials/cameras-vs-human-eye.htm) and [Pixiq](http://www.pixiq.com/article/eyes-vs-cameras).

-{teacher end}
+{panel end}

 ## Noise

 One challenge when using digital cameras is something called *noise*.
 That’s when individual pixels in the image appear brighter or darker than they should be, due to interference in the electronic circuits inside the camera.
 It’s more of a problem when light levels are dark, and the camera tries to boost the exposure of the image so that you can see more.
 You can see this if you take a digital photo in low light, and the camera uses a high ASA/ISO setting to capture as much light as possible.
 Because the sensor has been made very sensitive to light, it is also more sensitive to random interference, and gives photos a "grainy" effect.

 Noise mainly appears as random changes to pixels.
 For example, the following image has "salt and pepper" noise.

-{image lone-banana-noise.jpg alt="An image with salt-and-pepper noise"}
+{image filename="banana-with-salt-and-pepper-noise.jpg" alt="An image of a banana with salt-and-pepper noise"}

 Having noise in an image can make it harder to recognise what's in the image, so an important step in computer vision is reducing the effect of noise in an image.
 There are well-understood techniques for this, but they have to be careful that they don’t discard useful information in the process.
 In each case, the technique has to make an educated guess about the image to predict which of the pixels that it sees are supposed to be there, and which aren’t.

-{teacher}
+{panel type="teacher-note" summary="Image noise on Wikipedia"}

 The relevant Wikipedia entry is [Image noise](http://en.wikipedia.org/wiki/Image_noise)

-{teacher end}
+{panel end}

 Since a camera image captures the levels of red, green and blue light separately for each pixel, a computer vision system can save a lot of processing time in some operations by combining all three channels into a single “grayscale” image, which just represents light intensities for each pixel.